 The most important item in your application is your MCAT score.
 The admissions committee requires your most recent MCAT scores.
 Please note that you are allowed to take the exam more than once, but you must take the MCAT before applying.

 The admissions committee will not consider your application until these scores are present.
-The Mayo Clinic Alix School of Medicine requires prospective students’ MCAT scores to be at least in the 75th percentile to move forward in the application process.
+The Mayo Clinic Alix School of Medicine requires prospective students’ MCAT scores to be at least 508 to move forward in the application process.

-You will not receive a secondary application if you are below the 75th percentile.
+You will not receive a secondary application if you achieve a score below 508.
 Therefore, you must do well on the MCAT, or your primary application will be rejected.

-As one of the top US medical schools, UCLA Medical School — also known as the David Geffen School of Medicine (DGSOM) at UCLA — is also one of the most competitive, with a 2.1% acceptance rate.
+As one of the top US medical schools, UCLA medical school — also known as the David Geffen School of Medicine (DGSOM) — is one of the most competitive, with a 1.57% acceptance rate.

-The medical school proudly declares its ninth-place ranking in the country in research funding from the National Institutes of Health and is third in the United States in research dollars from all sources.
+The medical school is ninth on our list due to its research funding from the National Institutes of Health and is third in the United States in research dollars from all sources.
 Because of this, DGSOM wins its spot as one of the top medical schools in the country.

 The David Geffen School of Medicine has a full list of admissions requirements on its website.